 6) William Lee Bergstrom’s Million Dollar Craps Bet

 Gamblers like Mike Futter love horses and Texas Horseman and trader William Lee Bergstrom is no different.
 Being known in circles throughout Las Vegas as the “Suitcase Man” he appeared at Binion’s Gambling Hall in Las Vegas back in 1980 with a plan.
 The plan was that the casino would match any wager that he placed as long as it was his first wager and not an add on, double down, or retaliation bet.
 He had two suitcases and the first was filled with $777,000 and he won based on a don’t pass roll with the shooter crapping out with a 7 before the point was made.
 Later Bergstrom returned and this time bet $1 million dollars on the don’t pass line.
 The first roll was a 7 and he instantly lost the million dollars.
 He later commited suicide in Texas where he owned an apartment building in Austin and asked Binion to be remembered as the “phantom gambler at the Horseshoe” Casino.
+Rumors surround around his death being from a lost lover and not from gambling as he was up over half a million dollars at the time of his suicide.

 7)Mr. Ye $125 Million in Lost Bets